 \subsubsection{Merit function and line search in SQP}

-To determine an appropriate step size $\alpha$, we use Augmented Lagrangian (AL) merit function and achieve constraint satisfaction and cost reduction as in \cite{Gill1986SomeTP}.
-With the AL merit function, the appropriate step size is determined by line search after setting the nonnegative penalty parameter $\rho \in \mathbb{R}^{w}$ so that it ensures the existence of good $\alpha$.
+To determine an appropriate step size $\alpha$, we use Augmented Lagrangian (AL) merit function that achieves constraint satisfaction and cost reduction \citep{Gill1986SomeTP}.
+With the AL merit function, the appropriate step size is found by line search after setting the nonnegative penalty parameter $\rho \in \mathbb{R}^{w}$ so that it ensures the existence of good $\alpha$.
 Let $\phi$ be the AL merit function. $\phi$ is defined as a function of the penalty parameter parameterized by $\alpha$ as